Edgarkimbugwe/luga-talk/README.md

 - **Profile Page:** The profile page displays the user's profile information, including their bio, profile picture, and other relevant details.
 It allows users to update and customize their profile settings.
 At the top of this page, the link to the user's blog posts is available, so that the user gets access to their blog posts and liked posts under 'my favorite posts'.<br>
 - **Logout:** The "Logout" option allows users to securely log out of their accounts, ensuring the privacy and security of their personal information.<br>

-Luga|Talk's structured design ensures a seamless and enjoyable user experience, allowing users to effortlessly explore, contribute to, and manage their blog posts.
+LuGa|Talk's structured design ensures a seamless and enjoyable user experience, allowing users to effortlessly explore, contribute to, and manage their blog posts.

 ### Wireframes
 The wireframes visually depict various pages and features of the web application, serving as blueprints for designing each page.
 They provide a clear visualization of the user interface and overall user experience, created efficiently with Balsamiq—a tool designed for quick and intuitive sketching of design concepts.